 If it is a bare-root tree, remove any protective packaging from the roots and soak the roots in a bucket of water for 2-3 hours, positioned in the shade.
 It is very important with bare-root trees not to let the roots dry out.
 We package our bare-root trees to survive a journey of up to 10 days but if the roots look very dried out, leave them in the bucket for longer - 8-12 hours - before planting.

-Make sure that the tree is planted to the same depth as it was in its container or at the nursery - an easy way to do this is to lie a plank or bamboo cane temporarily across the top of the hole to indicate the soil level.
+Make sure that the tree is planted to the same depth as it was in its container or at the nursery, with the graft union above the soil line - an easy way to do this is to lie a plank or bamboo cane temporarily across the top of the hole to indicate the soil level.
 The first person should then hold the tree dangling into the hole so that the soil line on the stem of the tree is level with the plank.
 The second person should then start to refill the hole by mounding soil up under the tree until it rests at the correct height.

 The soil should be firmed down as you go but not compacted - this process removes air-pockets from around the roots.
 Once the tree is positioned correctly the rest of the soil can be moved back in, again taking care to firm rather than compact.